No Dig Gardening – online course

 In this course, you discover the excellent and time-saving results of no dig.

 It is based on my lifetime’s experience of developing successful methods – centred on no dig – and I demonstrate these throughout, with clear explanations.

 As well as sharing my methods, I give you the understandings behind them.
-Then you can successfully adjust to different gardens, weather and life demands.
+Then you can successfully adjust them to different gardens, weather and life demands.

 Some of my teachings are different to commonly held beliefs, and in all cases I explain why, and how my methods can save you so much time.
 Most people still believe that digging helps, but see this comment from Timothy K. in winter 2020:

 In summary, this course will:

 - Save you time

 - Result in wonderful food to eat

 Such results are possible for any gardener, when they follow the no dig methods of caring for their soil and plants.